-3.1.3 At the time the 2023/24 Council budget was set, it was on the basis of SCF staying within with the agreed contract fee of £36.067m.
-However, the Council has now received an indication for additional ongoing funding for 2023/24, outside of the budget process amounting to £4.447m.
-This will need to be considered as part of the Council's outturn position, P3 forecast and the updated Council's MTFS.
+- 3.1.3 At the time the 2023/24 Council budget was set, it was on the basis of SCF staying within with the agreed contract fee of £36.067m.
+This business plan is requesting additional £4.47m for 2023/24 which would be funded through use of in-year contingency budgets. - 3.1.4 The assumed contract sums in the draft plan for 2024/25 and 2025/26 will need to be considered as part of the councils medium-term financial planning. - 3.1.5 The Company has no reserves and relies on the £5m loan from the Council for cash-flow.

-- 3.1.4 The assumed contract sums in the draft plan for 2024/25 and 2025/26 will put significant pressure on the Council's financial strategy, including requiring savings from other Council services, as there are no further savings being submitted from SCF services.
-If these increases in funding are agreed, SCF will need to contain any demand and inflationary pressure within these contract sums.
-It needs to manage its risks and provide clear evidence-based business cases for any funding on an invest to save basis and demonstrate that it has the delivery capability to deliver such proposals. - 3.1.5 The Company has no reserves and relies on the £5m loan from the Council for cash-flow.
 This loan will permit SCF to be financially solvent, however it must ensure that this loan is only used for cashflow purposes and not utilised for service delivery pressures.
-The Council expects repayment of the loan in full at the end of the service delivery contract, which ends in 2026 if not extended and this carries a high risk for the Council
+The Council expects repayment of the loan in full at the end of the service delivery contract, which ends in 2026 if not extended and this carries a high risk for the Council and SCF.
+By agreeing to pay sums for previous years, this will assist the in-year cashflow position.